nradulovic/pyeds/README.rst

     new_event = MySpecialEvent() # This event is implicitly called 'my_special_event'

 In this case base ``Event`` class will implicitly take the name of the class as own name.
-This can be overriden by calling the super constructor:
+This can be overridden by calling the super constructor:

 .. code:: python